yanghengtang/tp/docs/UserGuide.md

 ## Navigating this user guide

-As this guide aims to be as comprehensive as possible, you might the amount of information in this user guide to be overwhelming.
+As this guide aims to be as comprehensive as possible, you might find the amount of information in this user guide to be overwhelming.
 Fred not, you utilise the [Table of Content](#table-of-contents) to find the information your are looking for.

 If you are new to MediConnect, you can head over to our [quick start](#quick-start) to learn the basics of this application.